d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Nowadays, popular VPN services are being used by most people as [glorified proxies](https://gist.github.com/joepie91/5a9909939e6ce7d09e29) to access certain websites they usually can't or to "encrypt their traffic to hide it from the bad guys", or to hide their public IP address from a service.
 That is not what VPNs were actually intended for.
 The original intention of VPNs was to provide access to (corporate) networks or to connect remote branch offices to the headquarters.

-The biggest difference between them is that ZT is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices with each other which also communicate directly with each other.
-No VPN server is needed.
+The biggest difference between them is that ZT is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices directly rather than throuh a dedicated remote server.
 There is no single point of failure, after the connection has been established.
 You can think of it like that: a regular VPN connects networks, or maybe clients with a network.
 ZT instead connects clients directly which make up the whole network.
-It's a p2p VPN and it acts just as if the devices were connected to the same ethernet switch.
+It acts just as if the devices were connected to the same ethernet switch.

 ### Example 1: Consumer Router VPN
 My router at home gives me the option to enable a VPN (L2TP/IPSec) endpoint.
 With that I can connect to my router from the public internet and get an IP address from within my local network.
-Now my device is part of the whole network.
+Now my device is part of the entire network.
 When another, new device (physically) connects to my router, I can instantly connect to it.
 It looks roughly like displayed in figure 1.

 <figure>
   <a href="/assets/img/2020-10-25-zerotier-one/zerotierOneRouterVPN.png">